 reproduction and class stratification.
 Prior to joining the faculty at UCLA, Dr. Santos was a senior institutional researcher and the

 founding director of the Latina/o Policy Research Initiative (LPRI) at the University of Arizona where he earned his Ph.D., M.A., and B.A.

-Dr. Santos is developing a project related to tuition discounting practices at public universities and their effects on access, retention,
+Dr. Santos is developing a project related to tuition discounting practices at public universities and their effects on access, retention, and graduation.